vikrambombhi/elevator-simulator/src/messages/README.md

   if (m instanceof ElevatorMessage) {
     // handle the elevator message
   } else {
-    // drop it, something sent you a badly formatted message }
+    // drop it, something sent you a message you don't handle }
 }
 ```